1992 Major League Baseball expansion draft

-On November 17, 1992, during the 1992–93 offseason, Major League Baseball (MLB) held an expansion draft in New York City to allow two expansion teams, the Florida Marlins and Colorado Rockies, to build their rosters prior to debuting in the National League's (NL) East and West divisions, respectively, in the 1993 MLB season.
+The 1992 Major League Baseball expansion draft was held on November 17, 1992, in New York City.
+The expansion draft allowed two expansion teams in Major League Baseball (MLB)—the Colorado Rockies and Florida Marlins (Note: The Florida Marlins were renamed as the Miami Marlins prior to the 2012 season.)—to build their rosters prior to their inaugural seasons.

-The 1990 collective bargaining agreement between MLB owners and the MLB Players Association allowed the NL to expand by two members to match the American League (AL).
-In June 1991, MLB accepted bids of groups from Miami, Florida, and Denver, Colorado, with debuts set for 1993.
+The 1990 collective bargaining agreement between MLB owners and the MLB Players Association allowed the National League (NL) to expand by two members—from 12 to 14—to match the size of the American League (AL).
+In June 1991, MLB accepted bids of groups from Miami, Florida, and Denver, Colorado, with debuts set for the season.
+The Rockies were placed in the NL West division and the Marlins were placed in the NL East division.

-The Marlins and Rockies used the expansion draft to build their teams using different strategies.
+This was the first major-league expansion draft that allowed expansion teams to select players from either league.
+The Marlins and Rockies used the draft to build their teams using different strategies.
 As the Rockies had a smaller operating budget than the Marlins, the Rockies targeted prospects with low salaries, while the Marlins selected older players intended to provide more immediate impact.
 All three rounds of the draft were televised by ESPN.